 To cover the costs of HE in England, there are two types of student loan available: a tuition fee loan and a maintenance loan.

-Tuition fee loans are there to cover the cost of the course, while maintenance loans are available to help with the everyday costs of living, for example: accommodation, food, utility bills and socialising etc.
+Tuition fee loans cover the cost of the course, and maintenance loans help with the costs of living, for example: accommodation, food, utility bills and socialising etc.